 What if my new pet doesn’t work out?

-Both you and your new pet will need time to get better acquainted and adjust.
-For some pets the transition is quick and easy.
-Others may need more time and help from you to become a successful pet companion.
-HSNC offers a 6 week adjustment period within which you can evaluate the pet’s progress and your adoption decision.
+Both you and your new pet will need time to get better acquainted and to adjust to the new environment.
+For some pets, the transition is quick and easy.
+For others, more time and patience may be required for the new pet to adjust to their new home, to feel safe, and to learn where they fit in the hierarchy of the their new family.
+HSNC offers a 6-week adjustment period within which you can evaluate the pet’s progress and your adoption decision.
 If you should determine you and the pet are not compatible, you may return the pet to HSNC.
 All adoption fees are considered a donation and are non-refundable.
 All returns are scheduled through a staff member on an appointment basis.
 Returns are not accepted on a walk-in basis due to limited spacing at the shelter.

 What if my new pet gets sick?

 Once your adoption is finalized, you will be solely responsible for your new pet.
 This includes all medical bills, special dietary needs and/or medications as well as all decisions regarding the health and welfare of your pet.
 This notice of responsibility is stated in the adoption application and the adoption contract.

 What if I can no longer care for my adopted pet?